-Traditional advertising was utilized by ElectroRecycle in 2018, which included both radio and television ads, in addition to digital and print campaigns.
+Traditional advertising was utilized by ElectroRecycle in 2019, which included both radio and television ads, in addition to digital and print campaigns.

-A key element of ElectroRecycle's marketing campaign for 2018 was radio advertising.
+A key element of ElectroRecycle's marketing campaign for 2019 was radio advertising.
 Ads promoting the ElectroRecycle Program ran on radio stations across the province.
-Radio spots reached 10 of BC's 29 regional districts distributed across Southern BC, Northern BC and Vancouver Island.
-Partnerships with Vista Radio ensured that special focus was given to regions and smaller communities that required additional program support.
-Fewer radio stations are available in these areas, which allowed for a more captured audience in these districts.
-Radio commercials aired in communities including Campbell River,

-Castlegar, Creston, Port Hardy, Powell River, Prince George, Sechelt, Smithers and Williams Lake.
-ElectroRecycle also continued its engagement with multilingual radio stations in the Greater Vancouver region, which included Hindi, Punjabi, Mandarin and Cantonese language advertisements to broaden its outreach initiatives.
+Program Products featured in the radio ads were identified through the 2018 consumer awareness survey to help bolster outreach.
+They included items from different product categories (kitchen countertop, personal care, and hand-held power tools) in order to demonstrate the diversity of CESA's accepted products and increase awareness of lesser-known products.
+Radio spots reached 10 of BC's 29 regional districts distributed across Central and Southern BC, Northern BC and Vancouver Island.
+Partnerships with Vista Radio ensured that special focus was given to regions and smaller communities that required additional support.
+As fewer radio stations are available in these areas, this allowed for a more captured audience in these districts.
+Radio commercials aired in communities including Campbell River, Castlegar, Creston, Port Hardy, Powell River, Prince George, Sechelt, Smithers and Williams Lake.
+ElectroRecycle also continued its engagement with multilingual radio stations in the Greater Vancouver region, which included Hindi, Punjabi, Mandarin and Cantonese advertisements to broaden its outreach initiatives.

-As part of the Program's strategy to improve service and awareness in remote and First Nations communities around British Columbia, ElectroRecycle worked closely with Canadian First Nations Radio (CFNR) and continued a wide ranging campaign of 30-second promotional ads, which aired from January through December in over 80 First Nations communities in Central and Northern BC.
+As part of the Program's strategy to improve service and awareness in remote and First Nations communities around British Columbia, ElectroRecycle worked closely with Canadian First Nations Radio (CFNR) and continued a wide ranging campaign of 30-second promotional ads, which aired from January through December in over 80 Indigenous communities in Central and Northern BC.
 These communities included the major centres of Terrace, Prince Rupert, Kitimat, Smithers, Burns Lake, Fort Nelson, Stewart, Williams Lake and Quesnel.
 ElectroRecycle continued its position as the feature sponsor for CFNR's "Community 411" segment.

-In addition to the reach of the radio campaigns, the Program developed several new TV commercials in 2018, which aired in a series of television advertisements from May through December on Global TV, reaching the entirety of the province.
-The commercials featured products from several different product categories (kitchen countertop, personal care, and floor cleaning) in order to demonstrate the diversity of CESA's accepted products.
-The 30-second ad TV campaign received 2.5 million impressions across BC.
+In addition to the reach of the radio campaigns, the Program repurposed the TV ads produced in 2018.
+This commercial aired on Global TV from April through December, reaching the entire province.
+The commercials feature products from several different product categories (kitchen countertop, personal care, and floor cleaning) in order to demonstrate the range of CESA's accepted products.
+The 15-second ads received more than 1.2 million impressions across BC for the duration of campaign.
+The ads are also featured on the Program's YouTube channel.

-ElectroRecycle also utilized the reach of print advertising in numerous community bulletins, community newspapers, and municipal recycling calendars across BC including Vancouver Island, Invermere, Peace River, Chilliwack and Penticton.
+ElectroRecycle also utilized the reach of print advertising through municipal recycling calendars across BC including Chilliwack, Penticton, Mission, Oliver and Summerland.